Medically Reviewed by Dr. Sneha Patel on August 3, 2026

 A teeth cleaning at Dentistry on Main Street is more than a quick polish.
 It’s a thorough, professional visit that covers things your toothbrush and floss simply can’t reach on their own.

-During a typical cleaning, your hygienist will:
+During a typical cleaning, your hygienist works through four key steps:

-It’s a lot packed into one appointment and it pays off in more ways than one.
+It’s a lot packed into one appointment, and it pays off in more ways than one.

 The Real Benefits of Keeping Up With Cleanings